ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

     |`New-InformationBarrierPolicy -Name "ProductsResearchIBPolicy" -AssigneeFilterName "Products" -AssigneeFilter $productsFilter -CommunicationAllowedFilterName "Research" -CommunicationAllowedFilter $productsFilter or $researchFilter`  |Defines a policy called "ProductsResearchIBPolicy" that allows people in a group called "Products" to communicate with only people in a group called "Research."   |
     |`New-InformationBarrierPolicy -Name "InvestorsResearchSalesIBPolicy"  -AssigneeFilterName "Investors" -AssigneeFilter $investorFilter -CommunicationAllowedFilterName "NotResearchAndSales"  -CommunicationFilter $researchFilter and $salesFilter` |Defines a policy called "InvestorsResearchSalesIBPolicy" that prevents people in one group called "Investors" from communicating with people in two other groups ("Research" and "Sales").         |

-Finish defining your policies, and then proceed to apply those policies.
+    Repeat this step for each information barrier policy you want to define.

 ## Apply information barrier policies

 Information barrier policies are not in effect until they are applied.

-1. Run the `Start-InformationBarrierPoliciesApplication`  cmdlet in the Office 365 Security & Compliance Center.
+When you have finished defining information barrier policies, run the `Start-InformationBarrierPoliciesApplication` cmdlet in the Office 365 Security & Compliance Center.

-2. Wait at least 24 hours for the policy to work its way through your data center and services.
+Policies are applied, user by user, for your organization.
+This can take 24 hours for this process to complete.

 ## Verify status of information barrier policies

+After you have defined and applied information barrier policies, follow these steps to verify status:

+1. As a global administrator or compliance administrator, [connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell?view=exchange-ps).

+2. Run the following PowerShell cmdlets, one at a time:<br>

+    `Login-AzureRmAccount`

+    `$appId="__TODO__"`

+    `New-AzureRmADServicePrincipal -ApplicationId $appId`

+3. When prompted, sign in using your work or school account for Office 365.

+4. In the **Permissions requested** dialog box, review the information, and then choose **Accept**.

-1. To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.
+5. To verify status for an information barrier policy, run the the `Get-InformationBarrierPoliciesApplicationStatus` cmdlet.

-2. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet.
+6. To verify status for a specific user, run the `Get-InformationBarrierRecipientStatus` cmdlet.

 ## Edit or remove an information barrier policy